 Our Legal Knowledge Project will be organising events alongside organising ourselves.

+• We watched together the UK Supreme Court in action in the Mercer hearing on Tuesday 12th December in the BLOC cinema in Arts One (QMUL Mile End Campus).
 The Mercer case concerns a care worker and Unison member who was suspended from work and denied overtime while organising for industrial action over pay for sleep-in shifts at care homes.
 She is challenging the suspension on the basis that it is a prohibited detriment for trade union activities under s 146 of TULCRA 1992, and a breach of her Art 11 ECHR right to assemble and take action as a trade union member.
 As well as being a really important case about trade union rights for all, it’s also relevant to possible legal arguments in our ongoing and future cases against punitive ASOS deductions.

 Contact us